Optimal Data-Based Binning for Histograms: The Piecewise-Constant Density Model

 where $I$ represents our prior knowledge about the problem, which includes the range of the data and the bin alignment.
 For equal width bins, the likelihood density reduces to

 For $N$ independently sampled data points, the joint likelihood is given by

-where $\underline{d} = \{d_1, d_2, \ldots, d_N\}$ and $\underline{\pi} = \{\pi_1, \pi_2, \ldots, \pi_{M-1}\}$.
+where $\underline{d} = \{d_1, d_2, \ldots, d_N\}$, $\underline{\pi} = \{\pi_1, \pi_2, \ldots, \pi_{M-1}\}$, and the $n_i$ are the number of data points in the $i^{th}$ bin.
 Equation (\ref{eq:likelihood}) is data-dependent and describes the likelihood that the hypothesized piecewise-constant model accounts for the data.
 Individuals who recognize this as having the form of the multinomial distribution may be tempted to include its familiar normalization factor.
 However, it is important to note that this likelihood function is properly normalized as is, which we now demonstrate.
-For a single datum point $d$, the likelihood that it will take the value $x$ is
+For a single datum $d$, the likelihood that it will take the value $x$ is

 where we have written $v = \frac{V}{M}$.
 Multiplying the probability density by $dx$ to get the probability and integrating over all possible values of $x$ we have